ltk84/ltk84/readme.md

 *Mobile Developer*

-    He's really good at the backend, architecture, algorithms,...
+    He's really good at architecture and algorithms.
 As far as I know, he's a smart and careful person.
 He can also learn very quickly.

 <br/>